greenelab/tribe-client/docs/source/index.rst

 templates can extend

-7. Make a link that takes the user to the ``/tribe_client`` url of your website for them to log in using Tribe
+7. Make a link that takes the user to the ``/tribe_client`` url (the name of this url is 'connect_to_tribe') in your website for them to log in using Tribe.

 A Closer Look